MakeSchool-Tutorials/Makestagram-Swift-V3/P12-Taking-Photos/content.md

 Now we can replace this console output with our actual photo taking code!

+If you don't see the print statement above, check that you've set:

+- the custom class of `UITabBarController` in your storyboard.
+- tags corresponding to each of the different tab bar items

 # Structuring the Photo Code

-Recall from our *Setting Up the App Structure* tutorial that, after deciding on our app's features, we outlined our app's screens and explicitly defined how screens would be connected.
+Recall from our _Setting Up the App Structure_ tutorial that, after deciding on our app's features, we outlined our app's screens and explicitly defined how screens would be connected.
 In a similar fashion, before diving into the photo code, let's think about what specific photo related features we want to offer and how they will be structured.

 Regarding features, as **Makestagram** is a photo sharing app, users should be able to either upload photos from their existing photo library or capture new photos with the built-in camera.